bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 ## First Timers Welcome
 Cover the basics in 5-10 mins! with the start of "The Bitcoin Story"(help us write this in open source): Satoshi Nakamoto, Whitepaper, 31st October 2008/ 3rd January 2009, Bitcoin Miners create a new block and new Bitcoins every 10 minutes, Halvings every 4 years, Hash rate ----> Lightning Wallet "sats".

-## BTC<>Fiat Gateways and Bank Reports
-Which banks or exchanges do you have direct experience of and which services have you used successfully or know not to be working since last meetup i.e. Binance fiat withdrawals suspended, Bitnob fiat withdrawals and virtual Mastercard are up as of yesterday, Natwest bank are blocking bitcoin purchases.

 ## Representing and Peacocking!
 (Networking introduction and show off your Bitcoin merch!)
 Quick fire things (time limit?
 30 secs, 1 min, 2 mins? - branded countdown timer?)
 - Who are you?